 Where Can I Buy "Speck" or What Can I Use Instead of "Speck"?

-- American Bacon - While there is a distinctive German taste that comes from beechwood smoked pork belly, my first substitution of choice is breakfast bacon from the supermarket.
+- American Bacon - While there is a distinctive German taste that comes from beechwood smoked pork belly, the first substitution of choice is breakfast bacon from the supermarket.
 Try to pick bacon that is not labeled "honey" or "maple" because it is too sweet for most German dishes.

 Advantages: almost always available, salty, familiar.